lpgoulart/Library/README.md

 # Library

-/..
-TO DO         ../, writen in C++ on Programmig Language 1 grade at the IT Bachelor degree - UFRN
+This code simulate a simple library system toten that make loans, devolutions, book searches and check availability, writen in C++ on Programmig Language 1 grade at the IT Bachelor degree - UFRN

 ## Information